National Resources Inventory

 The National Resources Inventory (NRI) is a periodic assessment of the status and changing conditions of the soil, water, and related resources on private land conducted by USDA’s Natural Resources Conservation Service (NRCS).
-The survey has been conducted at 5-year intervals since 1977, most recently in 2007, though a 2010 mid-cycle data release occurred in December 2013.
+The survey has been conducted at 5-year intervals since 1977, most recently in 2017.
 NRCS released initial results from the 1997 survey in late 1999.
-The 2010 report includes comparison of the data relative to 1982.
+Each updated report includes comparison of the data relative to 1982.

 Summary pages exist for soil erosion, land use status and trends, development of non-federal rural land, and rangeland.